-You are browsing the documentation for Symfony 5.1 which is not maintained anymore.
+Warning: You are browsing the documentation for Symfony 5.1, which is no longer maintained.

 How to Install and Use the Symfony Components

 How to Install and Use the Symfony Components¶

 If you’re starting a new project (or already have a project) that will use one or more components, the easiest way to integrate everything is with Composer.
 Composer is smart enough to download the component(s) that you need and take care of autoloading so that you can begin using the libraries immediately.

 This article will take you through using The Finder Component, though this applies to using any component.

 1. If you’re creating a new project, create a new empty directory for it.

 2. Open a terminal, step into this directory and use Composer to grab the library.